 - Juice of 1 lemon

-- 2 small dried red chili peppers or 1 fresh, chopped finely
+- 2 small dried red chili peppers or 1 fresh, finely chopped

 Instructions